 Carrollton, GA 30118-4160

-The Department of Music includes a program sheet, as well as other vital information.
+The Department of Music website includes a program sheet, as well as other vital information.

 - Demonstrate professional competence in the communication and dissemination of knowledge and the ability to produce scholarly works in music and music education.